lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 The output of a Composite ML-DSA algorithm is the DER encoding of the following structure:

-The `CompositeSignatureValue` is the DER encoing of a concatendation of the signature values from the underlying component algorithms.
+The `CompositeSignatureValue` is the DER encoding of a concatenation of the signature values from the underlying component algorithms.
 It is represented in ASN.1 as follows:

 ~~~ asn.1